ArahanK/PIASGames/README.md

 ![Screenshot 2024-12-16 at 7 51 21 PM](https://github.com/user-attachments/assets/c58bc6ba-25bc-4bb8-8548-5ea4dd2e5c4b)

 ## Run our website by following the instructions below:                                                                                                                                                                                                                                1.
-Ensure that you have Docker Desktop installed.__
+Ensure that you have Docker Desktop installed.
+2.

-   2. Bring this project into your computer either through using git clone, or downloading and unpacking the .zip file.__
+## Link to our github repo: https://github.com/peter-tillmann88/PIASGames